Data protection breach as anti-competitive behavior: BGH confirms legal standing for consumer protection associations

 The Federal Court of Justice dismissed the defendant's appeal in its entirety and emphasized several key principles for the assessment under data protection and competition law in its decision:

-On the one hand, the Federal Court of Justice expressly confirmed the right of the Federation of German Consumer Organizations to take legal action in accordance with Art.
+On the one hand, the Federal Court of Justice expressly confirmed the standing of the Federation of German Consumer Organizations under Art.
 80 para.
-2 GDPR in conjunction with Section 8 para.
-3 no. 3 UWG, Section 3 para.
-1 sentence 1 no. 1 UKlaG and Section 1 UKlaG.
-Accordingly, qualified institutions can also take action against data protection violations without an individual mandate from data subjects, provided that these are sufficiently specific and likely to adversely affect consumer interests.
-The representative action is already admissible if a group of persons - such as the users of a platform - can be determined in the abstract and a systematic breach of the GDPR can be assumed.
+2 GDPR in conjunction with Section 8 (3) no. 3 UWG, Section 3 (1) sentence 1 no. 1 UKlaG and Section 1 UKlaG.
+Accordingly, qualified institutions can also take action against data protection violations without an individual mandate from the data subject, provided that these are sufficiently specific and likely to harm consumer interests.
+The Collective action is already permissible if a group of persons - such as the users of a platform - can be determined in the abstract and a systematic Infringement against the GDPR is to be assumed.

-Secondly, the court clarified that the data protection information obligations under Art.
+Secondly, the court made it clear that the data protection regulations Duty to inform from Art.
 12 para.
 1 sentence 1 and Art.
 13 para.
-1 lit. c and e GDPR are not only decisive for the effectiveness of consent, but also constitute a market conduct regulation relevant under unfair competition law.
-A breach of these obligations may also constitute unfair conduct within the meaning of Section 3a UWG or a breach of Section 5a UWG (withholding of material information).
+1 lit. c and e GDPR not only for the effectiveness of a Consent but also constitute a market conduct regulation relevant under fair trading law.
+A Infringement against these obligations may also constitute unfair conduct within the meaning of Section 3a UWG or a Infringement against § 5a UWG (withholding of material information).

-Thirdly, the BGH emphasized the particular importance of these information obligations in data-driven business models.
-As users often do not "pay" with money, but with their personal data, the transparency of data processing plays a decisive role in consumers' freedom of choice.
-If this information is missing, consent to data processing is not only invalid, but can also be challenged under competition law.
+Thirdly, the BGH emphasized the special importance of these Duty to inform in data-driven business models.
+As users often do not "pay" with money, but with their personal data, the Transparency The data processing has a decisive role to play in consumers' freedom of choice.
+If this information is missing, the Consent in data processing is not only ineffective, but can also be challenged under competition law.

-Fourthly, the court confirmed that the blanket permission for an app to post "status messages, photos and more" on behalf of the user constituted an unreasonable disadvantage within the meaning of Section 307 BGB.
+Fourthly, the court confirmed that the blanket permission for an app to send "status messages, Photos and more" constitutes an unreasonable disadvantage within the meaning of Section 307 BGB.
 The clause is intransparent and surprising due to the insufficient information content.
 Its use could therefore also be prohibited in accordance with Section 1 UKlaG.

 Practical implications of the BGH ruling

 One of the key effects of the ruling is the confirmation of the active legal standing of consumer associations under Art.
 80 para.
-2 GDPR: These can now take action without a specific individual case and without an individual mandate: Provided there is a structural breach of the GDPR that potentially affects a large group of users.
+2 GDPRThese can now take action without a specific individual case and without an individual mandate: If a structural Infringement against the GDPR that potentially affects a large group of users.
 This enables the associations to take action against data protection violations.
 Especially in cases where the data subjects themselves do not recognize the infringement or cannot assert it due to asymmetrical information relationships.
 This strengthens the collective enforcement of data protection law.

-Violations of these obligations not only have consequences under data protection law, for example through measures by the supervisory authorities under Art.
-58 GDPR and fines under Art.
+Violations of these obligations not only have consequences under data protection law, for example through measures taken by the supervisory authorities in accordance with Art.
+58 GDPR and fines pursuant to Art.
 83 GDPR.
 They can now also be punished under competition law.
 The risk of civil injunctions by associations increases considerably.
-At the same time, ineffective clauses in terms of use or general terms and conditions will also be easier to challenge if they have data protection deficits or unreasonably disadvantage consumers.
+At the same time, ineffective clauses in terms of use or general terms and conditions are also easier to challenge if they have data protection deficits or unreasonably disadvantage consumers.

 Last but not least, the ruling also brings the effectiveness of consent more into focus.
-Consent is only effective if it is based on prior, comprehensive and transparent information.
-Otherwise, it is not only ineffective under data protection law, but can also be sanctioned as a breach of competition law.
+One Consent is only effective if it is based on prior, comprehensive and transparent information.
+Otherwise, it is not only ineffective under data protection law, but can also be considered a breach of competition law.
+Infringement be sanctioned.

-Data protection is not only a regulatory requirement, but increasingly also a compliance requirement under civil law and the market economy.
+Data protection is not only a regulatory requirement, but increasingly also a civil law and market economy compliance requirement.
 Companies should critically review and adapt their information and consent processes in light of this decision.

 Source: Press release on the BGH ruling I ZR 186/17 of March 27, 2025